Discover Spring Creek Wetlands Preserve in Dalton Georgia

 Free admission and parking.

-Hours of Operation - Gates are open for self-guided tours Friday and Saturday from 9 a.m. to 6 p.m.
+Hours of Operation - Gates are open for self-guided tours on Saturday and Sunday from 9 a.m. to 6 p.m.
 The preserve is open by appointment only on weekdays.
 For information, call Dalton Utilities at 706-278-1313.

 Guide to Interpretive Markers